FACULTY

 I am interested in the cognitive mechanisms underlying social and political behaviour, notably leader choice and cooperation.
 In particular, I adopt an ecological and evolutionary approach to better understand the inter-individual differences in these domains, across both space and time.
 To do so, I rely on behavioral data, social surveys, computational modeling and, more recently, cultural artifacts such as paintings and books.

-POST DOCS AND ATER
+POST DOCS

 PHD STUDENTS